sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Performance heavy as trigged everytime you scroll one pixel (or one scroll unit, whatever that is on your OS)
 - window.onscroll event - Detects scrolling

-<h2>Constructor Design Pattern</h2>
+<h2>Prototypal Inheritance</h2>
+- Distinct from Class Inheritance, where an object inherits properties from an object assigned to it.
+- Extending native prototypes - To use newer features added to JS you will often need to back port native prototypes for older browsers this breaks this breaks encapsulation e.g Array.ForEach

+<h2>Design Patterns</h2>

+<h3>the Constructor Pattern</h3>
+- Object constructors are used to create specific types of objects
 - The 'new' keyword signify's the use of a constructor instance
 - 'this' keyword can be used to refer to the object created
 - 'instanceof' can be used to determine if the variable is an instance of a constructor i.e. var a = new Person(); if(a instanceof Person){//Will run}

-<h2>Prototypal Inheritance</h2>
-- Distinct from Class Inheritance, where an object inherits properties from an object assigned to it.
-- Extending native prototypes - To use newer features added to JS you will often need to back port native prototypes for older browsers this breaks this breaks encapsulation e.g Array.ForEach

 ```javascript
 function Beverage(name,temperature){